Connecticut Drug Sale - Intent to Distribute Laws & Penalties

 Selling Heroin, Cocaine, or Methadone to Someone who Subsequently Dies from Taking such Drugs carries the following penalties under Connecticut Law if you are found guilty:

-How To Beat a Connecticut Intent to Distribute Charge
+How To Beat a Connecticut Drug Sales Charge

-The first thing to do in a serious drug case is usually a motion to suppress, where I challenge the manner in which the police found the evidence against you.
+The first thing to do in a serious drug case is to challenge the manner in which the police found the evidence against you.

 Whenever I can, I’ll also argue that the crime is overcharged, and make an argument that a simple drug possession charge is more appropriate for the evidence involved.